edgexfoundry/edgex-docs/docs_src/design/ucr/Global Common Configuration.md

 - Services shall be able reference a global common configuration in a manner that is flexible for use with and without the Configuration Provider

-- Common environment overrides shall be applied to global common configuration settings only once before the services receive the setting values

-    - This avoids the need for duplicate environment overrides on each service in the docker compose files

 - Services must be able to override any of the global common configuration settings with local service specific configuration values

     !!! example - "Example Core Data specific **Writable.Telemetry** and **Service** configuration settings in local configuration file"